 SEO refers to search engine optimization, the process of structuring a web site and its content so that it will appear at or near the top of a search engine results page (SERP) for your chosen keyword phrases.
 It’s been around for quite a while and SEO is here to stay, although it changes quite regularly.

-It also involves researching the best keywords to use for your industry, and they are not always the ones you would expect.
+Among other things (such as getting quality links to your site) It also involves researching the best keywords to use for your industry, and they are not always the ones you would expect.
 Often our potential customers use different search terms than we would use, or they search for the solution to a problem without knowing exactly what they need.

 Keyword research is an important part of SEO and critical to the success of any campaign.
-We’ll talk more about that in an upcoming post.

 Every time someone does a search, Google takes about 200 different elements into account when determining how to rank your site.
 The more of these elements you get right, the better you will do.

 SEM (search engine marketing) is a similar but broader term.
 It encompasses SEO and other things you can do to be successful in online marketing, most notably advertising.

 One of the more common elements of SEM is pay per click advertising (PPC) which allows you to bid for ranking position among the listings labelled as ads or sponsored.
 These usually appear above and/or to the right of the regular search results.
 The benefit is instant visibility on search engines.
 The downside?
 You have to pay for every click, and as soon as you stop paying your visibility disappears.

 Despite the difference between SEM and SEO, the goal is the same.
 Namely, targeted traffic that converts well.
 Targeted traffic means the people who arrive at your site are already interested in what you offer and are specifically looking for your products or services.

 You’re better off with one hundred targeted visitors than a thousand visitors who land on your site but then leave right away because it doesn’t offer what they’re looking for.